webix-hub/gitbook-webix-jet/practice/complex.md

 import {data} from "models/records";
 ```

-modify the model so that a new DataCollection should be created for every instance:
+modify the model in such a way, that a new DataCollection should be created for every instance:

 ```js
 // models/records.js